Orthographic Constraint Satisfaction and Human Difficulty Alignment in Large Language Models: Experimental Setup

 \subsection{Human Difficulty Data}

-We augment each puzzle with aggregate performance statistics from the NYT Spelling Bee platform, where over 10,000 users attempt each daily puzzle.
-For each word, we obtain user success rates (range: 3--97\%), providing ground-truth human difficulty estimates calibrated to actual solver performance rather than proxy measures.
+We augment each puzzle with aggregate performance statistics from the NYT Spelling Bee platform, where 10,000 solvers attempt each daily puzzle.
+For each word, we obtain solver success rates (range: 3--97\%), providing ground-truth human difficulty estimates calibrated to actual solver performance rather than proxy measures.
+The platform provides optional solver aids, including a grid of remaining words organized by starting letter and length, and a two-letter frequency list.
+Reported success rates therefore reflect potentially hint-assisted performance, which may inflate success rates relative to unaided solving.